11eerrrdd11/recommendations-ai/README.md

     - [x] Hide API key from browsers with restricted cloud function
 - [ ] Start AB test
     - [ ] Add feature flags to turn recs on or off for shopify site
-- [ ] Hexxee application requirements
+- [ ] Hexxee private application requirements
+    - [x] Secure webhook calls
     - [x] Save clientId, customerId and cartId to my backend using a cloud function
-    - [x] Log addToCart & removedFromCart from cloud function webhook
+    - [ ] Log addToCart & removedFromCart from cloud function webhook
-    - [x] Secure webhook calls
+    - [ ] Log purchases from checkout
+    - [ ] Log remaining user events in theme
+    - [ ] Train models after 7 days of data
-    - [ ] Render recommendations with script tags
+    - [ ] Render recommendations in theme
 - [ ] Minimum public application requirements
+    - [ ] When app installed, add client info to firestore
-    - [ ] Save clientId and customerId to my backend using script tag
+    - [x] Save clientId and customerId with cartId to my backend
-    - [ ] Capture required user events with script tags and webhooks
+    - [ ] Save clientId and customerId with checkoutId to my backend
+    - [x] Track cart in firestore & log events
-    - [ ] Keep track of latest shopping cart json with webhook cloud functions.
-Query object when you need to determine how the cart changed.
+    - [ ] Track purchases with webhook
+    - [ ] Move all client-side tracking code out of liquid files and into javascript functions
+    - [ ] Track events with webhooks and client-side javascript function calls
     - [ ] Load tracking code and javascript functions with script tags
     - [ ] Render recommendations with script tags